COMP0016-Team6/user-manual/docs/clinicians.md

 #### Filter by Specific Date Range

-The first component on the top left of the dashboard is used to select the date range to filter.
+The component on the top left of the dashboard is used to select the date range to filter.

 ![Clinicians Patient Dashboard Date Selector](img/clinicians/date_range_selector.png)